 Why start with the basics of self-care?

-As a parent of five, I’d learnt to keep running around like most mothers with good intentions.
+As a parent of five, I’d learned to keep running around like most mothers with good intentions.
 So much so, that I forgot how to take care of myself first.
 Most parents are now saying: ‘What take care of you first?
 Are you mad?
 The child comes first!’
 Well, yes you are responsible for the wellbeing of your children as they grow up, but think of it in other terms.
 It’s like they tell you on the plane, put your own oxygen mask on first, because you can’t help anyone else until you do.

 The basic list

-So what’s that got to do with the basics of self care?
+So what’s that got to do with the basics of self-care?
 Most co-dependents don’t do the basics of self-care even.

 I mean the basics as in:

 - Sleep 8 hours every night or try to.